johnseekins/statsd-http-proxy/README.md

 ### `timing`

 Adds timing to the bucket.
-Expected `dur` as milliseconds integer.
+Expected `value` as milliseconds integer.
 Default is `0`.

 ### `uniq`